lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

      - For images and icons, the server compares the URLs to avoid duplicate uploads.
   4. **Error Handling**:
      - If a sync request fails, the client retains the record’s `sync_status` and retries during the next sync attempt using exponential backoff (initial delay: 1s, max delay: 60s).
-     - If image upload fails:
+     - If image upload fails (only when logged in):
        - The client keeps the local image URLs in the record.
        - The record’s data remains in local storage with the original `sync_status`.
        - During the next sync attempt, the client will: